mdklatt/serial-python/doc/tutorial.md

 With some minor modifications the field definitions for reading the sample data can be used for writing it.
-In fact, the modified fields can still be used for reading the data, so a Reader and a Writer can be defined for a given data format using one set of field definitions:
+In fact, the modified fields can still be used for reading the data, so a Reader and a Writer can be defined for a given data format using one set of field definitions.

     from serial.core import FixedWidthWriter